earthgecko/skyline/docs/getting-data-into-skyline.rst

 =======================

-You currently have a number of options to get data into Skyline, via the Horizon, Vista and Flux services:
+You currently have a number of options to get data into Skyline, via the Horizon, Vista and Flux services and via file upload:

 Horizon - TCP pickles
 ~~~~~~~~~~~~~~~~~~~~~